sosuisen/git-documentdb/docs-api/git-documentdb.gitdocumentdb.getbacknumber.md

 ## Remarks

-- undefined if the document does not exists or the document is deleted.
+- undefined if a specified document does not exist or it is deleted.

 - This is an alias of GitDocumentDB\#rootCollection.getBackNumber()